jazzband/Watson/docs/index.md

 ## Overview

-Watson is here to help you monitoring your time.
+Watson is here to help you monitor your time.
 You want to know how much time you are spending on your projects?
 You want to generate a nice report for your client?
 Watson is here for you.

 Tell Watson when you start working on a task with the `start` command.
-Then, when you are done with this task, stop the timer with the `stop` command.
+Then, when you are done, stop the timer with the `stop` command.
 This will create what we call a **frame**.
 That's pretty much everything you need to know to start using Watson.